roloje777/mg-bits-and-bytes-blog/_posts/Technology-and-applied-sciences/2024-04-01-are-we-doomed.md

 </container>
 <container>
     <h4>Protopian AI-driven future</h4>
-    <p>Technology is advancing at an unprecedented rate, and it is evident that the next 10 years will bring more change than the previous 100 years.<br>
+    <p>Technology is advancing at an unprecedented rate, and it is evident that the <strong>next 10 years will bring more change than the previous 100 years</strong>.<br>
     </p>
     <p>
     While some envision a dystopian future where climate change decimates our world, others see the potential for a utopia, a heavenly existence.<br>